 Main Subheading: Understanding Closed Captions on Samsung TV

 Samsung TVs are renowned for their stunning picture quality, smart features, and user-friendly interface.
-One of the most valuable accessibility features they offer is closed captions, which display the audio portion of a program as text on the screen.
+Plus, one of the most valuable accessibility features they offer is closed captions, which display the audio portion of a program as text on the screen.
 Closed captions are particularly useful for viewers who are deaf or hard of hearing, for those learning a new language, or in noisy environments where the dialogue might be difficult to hear.

 Comprehensive Overview